Vancouver Coastal Health - Vancouver

 Mentorship/Leadership

 We offer volunteers the opportunity to grow as leaders and mentors.
-Outstanding volunteers have the opportunity to work towards leadership roles.
+Outstanding volunteers, with over 100 hours, have the opportunity to work towards leadership roles.
 Our Volunteer Advisory Committee consists of active VCH volunteers with a passion for volunteering and improving the health care experience for all.
 If you are interested in leadership, these roles would be of interest to you.

 Patient & Public Experience